dfrnt-labs/terminusdb-docs-static/src/app/docs/use-the-admin-ui-curate-and-import-data/page.md

 ---
 nextjs:
   metadata:
-    title: Use the TerminusCMS Dashboard to Curate Data & Content
+    title: Use the DFRNT TerminusDB cloud Dashboard to Curate Data & Content
     description: >-
-      A how-to guide describing how to use the TerminusCMS dashboard to add, edit, and delete content and data
+      A how-to guide describing how to use the DFRNT TerminusDB cloud dashboard to add, edit, and delete content and data
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/document-explorer-home.png
 media:
-  - alt: TerminusCMS document explorer to edit content via the UI
+  - alt: TerminusDB document explorer to edit content via the UI
     caption: ''
     media_type: Image
-    title: TerminusCMS document explorer to edit content via the UI
+    title: TerminusDB document explorer to edit content via the UI
     value: https://assets.terminusdb.com/docs/document-explorer-home.png
   - alt: >-
-      Filtering documents based on its properties in the document explorer section of the TerminusCMS dashboard
+      Filtering documents based on its properties in the document explorer section of the TerminusDB cloud dashboard
     caption: ''
     media_type: Image
     title: >-
-      Filtering documents based on its properties in the document explorer section of the TerminusCMS dashboard
+      Filtering documents based on its properties in the document explorer section of the TerminusDB cloud dashboard
     value: https://assets.terminusdb.com/docs/document-explorer-filter-view.png
   - alt: create a new change request to make changes to content.
     caption: ''
     media_type: Image
     title: create a new change request to make changes to content.
     value: https://assets.terminusdb.com/docs/create-a-new-change-request.png
-  - alt: Manage change requests in the TerminusCMS dashboard
+  - alt: Manage change requests in the TerminusDB cloud dashboard
     caption: ''
     media_type: Image
-    title: Manage change requests in the TerminusCMS dashboard
+    title: Manage change requests in the TerminusDB cloud dashboard
     value: https://assets.terminusdb.com/docs/change-request-screen-open.png
   - alt: Change requests ready for review are listed in chronological order
     caption: ''